SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 #### Reverse Shell

-Seeing as this is a well known vulnerability, Metasploit already had a script to exploit this version of Webmin:
+Seeing as this is a well known vulnerability, Metasploit already had a script to exploit this version of Webmin\:

 ![](/reports/Wreath/image49.png)